Open Preview

 The Walker series past this author has interesting plots and skillful characterization.
 The villains in this particular outing had no nuance whatsoever and their misdeeds on the unbelievable side, but the detective work to get to them was a solid plot.

 Judith Ann Jance is the height ten New York Times bestselling author of the Joanna Brady series; the J. P. Beaumont series; 3 interrelated thrillers featuring the Walker family unit; and Edge of Evil, the start in a series featuring Ali Reynolds.
 Born in S Dakota and brought upwardly in Bisbee, Arizona, Jance lives with her husband in Seattle, Washington, and Tucson, Arizona.
+Series:

 * J.P.
 Beaumont